openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

     - PLAINTEXT_3A = ( ID_CRED_PSK )

-  - CIPHERTEXT_3B is a COSE_Encrypt0 object as defined in Sections 5.2 and 5.3 of {RFC9052}, with the EDHOC AEAD algorithm of the selected cipher suite, using the encryption key K_3, the initialization vector IV_3 (if used by the AEAD algorithm), the parameters described in Section 5.2 of {RFC9528} and the plaintext PLAINTEXT_3B described as follows:
+  - CIPHERTEXT_3B is a COSE_Encrypt0 object as defined in Sections 5.2 and 5.3 of {{RFC9052}}, with the EDHOC AEAD algorithm of the selected cipher suite, using the encryption key K_3, the initialization vector IV_3 (if used by the AEAD algorithm), the parameters described in Section 5.2 of {{RFC9528}} and the plaintext PLAINTEXT_3B described as follows:

     - PLAINTEXT_3B = ( ?
 EAD_3 )

 Since encryption is done using AEAD, MAC_3 is not needed.
-The Initiator computes TH_4 = H(TH_3, ID_CRED_PSK, PLAINTEXT_3, CRED_PSK)
+The Initiator computes TH_4 = H( TH_3, ID_CRED_PSK, PLAINTEXT_3, CRED_PSK )

 ### Message 4